 Freight to Canada – Your optimal guide

 Imagine that your business is in Thailand but you want to ship one of your product to Canada to sell it to a client.
 You know that there are commercial agreements like NAFTA, that you will have to deal with customs, commercial invoice, and if the shipment is blocked duties and storage fees.
-Don’t worry, Siam Shipping is here to provide you the best services.
+Don’t worry, Siam Shipping by Docshipper is here to provide you the best services.

 First, there are some information you need to know.
 You will necessary need a customs broker whatever the kind of shipment it is to and from Canada.
 A Bill of Landing and a Canadian Commercial Invoice (CCI) with the shipment value on it are required.
 The receiver has to pay the fees.
 Thailand and Canadian don’t have the same national holidays.

 Any importation or exportation to Canada requires a customs broker.
 Goods are cleared by the customs broker and he takes care of the customs protocol.
 Siam Shipping can do this work because we are in close relations with Canadian experts.

 A Bill of Landing is always required for any shipment.
 Canadian authorities also ask for a commercial invoice.

 Thanks to the Canadian Commercial Invoice, customs should be able to know the particularities of your shipment.
 You need to make some copies because it is a very important document and you have to put a copy with the bill of landing and one with your goods.